diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

 MapWritable is an implementation of java.util.Map<Writable, Writable>, and SortedMapWritable is an implementation of java.util.SortedMap<WritableComparable, Writable>.
 The type of each key and value field is a part of the serialization format for that field.
-The type is stored as a single byte that acts as an index into an array of types.
+The type is stored as `a single byte` that acts as an index into `an array of types`.
 The array is populated with the standard types in the org.apache.hadoop.io package, but custom Writable types are accommodated, too, by writing a header that encodes the type array for nonstandard types.
 As they are implemented, MapWritable and SortedMapWritable use positive byte values for custom types, so a maximum of 127 distinct nonstandard Writable classes can be used in any particular MapWritable or SortedMapWritable instance.

 A general set can be emulated by using a MapWritable (or a SortedMapWritable for a sorted set) with NullWritable values.